a1ext/auto_re/README.md

 ## 2. Assigning TAGS to functions accordingly to called API-indicators inside

-* Setting tags as repeatable function comments and displaying TAG tree in the separate view
+* Sets tags as repeatable function comments and displays TAG tree in the separate view

 Some screenshots of TAGS view: